Search documents and information

 NASA is committed to its cleanup responsibilities at JPL and to keeping the public informed about its activities.
 We encourage you to sign up on our mailing list, as well as submit questions or comments via the feedback button.

-Notice of Extension of the Public Comment Period
+Notice of Second Extension of the Public Comment Period on the Proposed Plan

 NASA's Proposed Plan for Groundwater Cleanup at JPL